 Of course, people’s views can change once a political debate heats up.
 Latham announced the school funding policy on 15 September, three-and-a-half weeks before election day.
 The plan provoked a furore, particularly on talkback radio.
 The prime minister, John Howard, characterised it as “old-fashioned class warfare,” a phrase that appeared repeatedly – along with “hit list” – in media coverage over subsequent days and weeks.
 The churches “savaged” Latham (according to a headline in the Australian), and the private schools warned of fee hikes and an exodus back to government schools.
 Robert Manne described the announcement as “dubious politics.”
 Andrew Bolt described it as “abhorrent.”

-Ten days later, though, an ACNielsen survey of just over 1400 voters found that support for a shift in funding had actually risen since the Newspoll survey ten months earlier.
+Ten days later, an ACNielsen survey of just over 1400 voters found that support for a shift in funding away from the wealthiest schools had risen since the Newspoll survey ten months earlier.
 Fully 66 per cent of respondents approved of Labor’s policy, with 27 per cent disapproving and the remainder uncommitted.
 Even among Coalition voters, the policy attracted support from 47 per cent of respondents, with 44 per cent opposed.
 Given that some schools and parents had an interest in energetically resisting the plan, it isn’t surprising that opinion among talkback radio callers (probably reflected in phone calls and letters to MPs) was almost exactly the reverse.

-Those are the only two polls from that period that asked specifically about education funding.
+Those are the only two polls from that period specifically asking about education funding.
 Most pollsters, especially as the election drew closer, were preoccupied with overall voting intentions.
-Labor dropped the school funding policy after the election and since then the major polls have not posed the question in the way that Newspoll and ACNielsen did in 2003–04.
+Labor dropped the school funding policy after the election, and since then none of the major polls have posed the question in the way that Newspoll and ACNielsen did in 2003–04.

-Labor’s biggest mistake during the campaign was to wait far too long to respond to the Liberal Party’s relentless and visually sophisticated (and misleading) comparison of interest rates under previous Labor and Coalition governments, which it promoted through an intense campaign of direct mail, and print and broadcast ads.
+Labor’s biggest mistake during the campaign was to wait far too long to respond to the Liberal Party’s relentless, visually sophisticated and misleading comparison of interest rates under previous Labor and Coalition governments, which it promoted through an intense campaign of direct mail, and print and broadcast ads.
 After the election, calculations by economics writers at the Age and the Australian showed a strong correlation between the proportion of mortgagee households in any given electorate and the swing to the Coalition.

-If Labor was seared by its schools policy in 2004, it looks like that experience was based on a misunderstanding of why it lost the election.
+If Labor felt seared by its schools policy in 2004, the experience seems to be based on a misunderstanding of why it lost the election.
 Regardless of the merits of the school funding policy, the evidence strongly suggests that it was an electoral plus for the party.
 We’ll find out in a few weeks whether the same misunderstanding of public attitudes influences the government’s response to the Gonski report. •